World leaders pay respects in UAE after death of pro-West president | Politics

 World leaders began descending on the United Arab Emirates on Sunday to offer condolences on the death of President Khalifa bin Zayed al-Nahyan, who was succeeded by his half-brother and de facto leader Sheikh Mohammed bin Zayed.

 Sheikh Mohammed, now the ruler of the wealthy Abu Dhabi emirate, steered the Western-allied Gulf state, an OPEC oil producer and regional business hub, for years before being elected the UAE's third president by a federal supreme council on Saturday.
-French President Emmanuel Macron, whose country holds lucrative business and military ties with the UAE, arrived in Abu Dhabi, the embassy said.
+French President Emmanuel Macron, whose country holds lucrative business and military ties with the UAE, arrived in Abu Dhabi and a Twitter post paid tribute to Sheikh Khalifa's "values of peace, openness, and dialogue".

 The president of Israel, with which the UAE forged ties two years ago in a major realignment of the Middle East, drawing Palestinian ire, was also due on Sunday as was the Palestinian president and Britain's prime minister.
 U.S. President Joe Biden, whose administration has had fraught ties with the UAE and Saudi Arabia, will be represented by Vice President Kamala Harris, due to visit on Monday.

-Several Arab leaders, including Jordan's king and Egypt's president, came on Saturday to pay respects.
+Several Arab leaders, including Jordan's king and Egypt's president, paid respects on Saturday.
 Saudi Arabia's crown prince, whose father King Salman entered the hospital a week ago, sent a delegation.
-Sheikh Mohammed, known as MBS, has been a driving force in Middle East politics, championing Saudi Crown Prince Mohammed bin Salman in the West as he rose to power and combating political Islam, seen as a threat to Gulf dynastic rule, at home and around the region.
+Sheikh Mohammed, known as MBS, has been a driving force in Middle East politics, championing Saudi Crown Prince Mohammed bin Salman in the West as he rose to power and combating political Islam, seen as a threat to Gulf dynastic rule, around the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)